 Once you have completed your SSOSA sentence, there may be other requirements of which you must still comply.
 Principally, you must be aware of your duty to register as a sex offender, which will begin immediately, not after SSOSA, and is independent of SSOSA.
 In Washington State, sex offender registry is handled at the county level, and you will need to register with the sheriff’s department in the counties where you live, work, or attend school.
 For more information on registry, please see our earlier post.

-While treatment will probably last about 3-5 years, community custody and community often lasts for life.
+While treatment will probably last about 3-5 years, community custody often lasts for life.
 Therefore, it is essentially important that you understand what your duties are and how long they will last.

 The Marshall Defense Firm is ready to assist individuals to both obtain SSOSA sentences and to understand their rights and responsibilities once a SSOSA sentence is in place.
 If you think you might be eligible for a SSOSA sentence and need an attorney to represent you, please contact us.